cloud-security-research/sgx-ids/README.md

 Reboot the machine!

 Once the machine comes up execute the following commands.
-Note: These commands need to executed on every boot
+Note: These commands need to be executed on every boot

 ```
 	mkdir /mnt/huge